buhowski/react-typescript/public/text-data/games/CossackSaga/Part2/PreviewPart2EN.md

 # Part II: Ashes of the Beloved

-Rescued from the clutches of death, our heroine possesses only a fragment of her beloved's soul.
-Driven by an unbreakable spirit and a thirst for revenge, she embarks on a bloody journey to destroy the church hierarchy that condemned her to torment and suffering.
-On her path to reuniting with her beloved, she's willing to pay any price, for death is merely a new beginning.
-If this is true, she will take as much evil with her as she can to destroy it forever.
+Saved from inevitable death, the heroine possesses only a fragment of her beloved's soul.
+Driven by an unbreakable spirit and a thirst for revenge, she embarks on a bloody journey to destroy the supremacy of the church, which condemned her to torment and suffering.